Pemba Island: Geography

 Most of the island, which is hillier and more fertile than Unguja, is dominated by small scale farming.
 There is also large scale farming of cash crops such as cloves.

 In previous years, the island was seldom visited due to inaccessibility and a reputation for political violence, with the notable exception of those drawn by its reputation as a center for traditional medicine and witchcraft.
 There is a quite large Arab community on the island, who immigrated from Oman.
 The population is a mix of Arab and original Waswahili inhabitants of the island.
 A significant portion of the population also identifies as Shirazi people.
+The overwhelming majority of the island's population follows Islam and identify as Muslim.

 The most important towns in Pemba are Chake-Chake (the capital), Mkoani, and Wete, which is the largest city.
 The centrally located Chake-Chake is perched on a mound with a view to the west on a bay and the tiny Misali Island, where the tides determine when a dhow can enter the local harbour.
 Pemba is, with the exception of a strip of land along its eastern coast, a very fertile place: besides clove trees, the locals grow mainly rice, coconut, bananas, cassava, and red beans (called maharagwe in the Swahili language).

 Pemba is home to several dive sites, with steep drop-offs, untouched coral, and very abundant marine life.